12ian34/plantle/README.md

 A plant-based word game with solutions restricted to the following categories:

-- Herbs and spices
+- herbs and spices
-- Fruit, veg, beans and mushrooms
+- fruit, veg, beans and mushrooms
-- Flowers, bushes, trees and crops
+- flowers, bushes, trees and crops

 # todo